Lisa Pisha, MS, LMFT, Creator + Founder of Grow

 630-256-8378 ext 106

-From managing “screens” to learning discipline techniques for young children, every family can benefit from her proven techniques and researched approaches that help parents feel secure in their parenting and create healthy lifetime relationships with their children.
+From improving emotional connections to managing adolescent challenges to learning discipline techniques for young children, every family can benefit from her proven techniques and researched approaches that help parents feel secure in their parenting and create healthy lifetime relationships with their children.

 Pam coaches families in the following areas:

-Pam is certified as a Family Life Coach, an Active Parenting Trainer, a Love and Logic Facilitator, and a Gottman trained educator.
-With a degree in Early Childhood and Elementary Education from Brigham Young University, with an emphasis in Family Science, she has been a family advocate and school teacher for 20 years.
+Pam is currently pursuing a Masters Degree in Social Work and is a member of the National Council on Family Relations.
+She is certified as a Family Life Coach, an Active Parenting Trainer, a Love and Logic Facilitator, and a Gottman trained educator.
+She has a degree in Early Childhood and Elementary Education from Brigham Young University, with an emphasis in Family Science and she has been a family advocate and school teacher for 20 years.
 Pam is married, has four children from junior high school age to college, and is an active and adventurous hiker, biker and skier who loves travel with her family and walks with her dog, Alta.

 630-256-8378 ext 105